Things to Do in Essaouira – A Local Guide’s Honest View

 How many days do you need in Essaouira?

 Two days is ideal for most travelers.
 One day to explore the medina and port, and another to enjoy the beach, food, and maybe a surf lesson or a hammam.
-If you love relaxing, you can easily stay 3–4 days.
+If you love relaxing, you can easily stay three or four days.
+If you are planning to stay overnight, read my guide to Essaouira Hotels to choose the best area and style of stay.

 Is Essaouira good for a day trip from Marrakech?